Why is my preventive maintenance

 Can I do any preventive maintenance tasks myself?

-Yes, there are some basic preventive maintenance tasks you can do yourself, such as changing air filters and keeping the outdoor unit free of debris.
-However, more complex tasks should be left to a professional.
+Yes, there are some basic preventive maintenance tasks that homeowners can do themselves, such as changing air filters, clearing debris around outdoor units, and keeping vents and registers unobstructed.
+However, more complex tasks like refrigerant charging, duct cleaning, and component inspections should be left to professional HVAC technicians.

 Connect with certified professionals in your area